 The house/electronics breaker disconnects ALL battery power to the electronics and house battery switch.
-This breaker is located under the port companion seat.
-It is accessed through the access hatch directly under the port companion seat.
+This breaker is located under the aft transom storage box.
+It is accessed by lifting the box out of the opening.
 If the boat is stored out of the water, turn off this breaker to ensure there is no electrical drain from the associated battery.
 Turning off the house main will disable the CO detectors, the automatic bilge pumps and cause the stereo memory to be lost.
 This breaker should NEVER be turned off if the boat is kept in the water as the automatic bilge pumps will not run.